James Anderson (cricketer): 2004–05: West Indies, Zimbabwe and Pakistan

 Although fit and included in both the Test and one-day squads for the tour of the West Indies, Anderson did not play in the Test series, having been superseded by players such as James Kirtley.
-He did feature in the ODI series which England drew 2–2, playing in 4 matches and taking 4 wickets at an average of 37.00; in the final match of the series, Anderson took his 50th ODI wicket, that of Chris Gayle for 41.
+He did feature in the ODI series which England drew 2–2, playing in four matches and taking 4 wickets at an average of 37.00; in the final match of the series, Anderson took his 50th ODI wicket, that of Chris Gayle for 41.
 After the ODI series against the West Indies, Anderson had 50 wickets from 31 ODIs at an average of 23.78.

 Anderson retained his place in the Test squad, and his next big break came when an injury to Simon Jones forced the Welshman out of the last three Tests of the 2004 summer series against the West Indies.
 Despite being in the team, Anderson's bowling was used infrequently.
-It was clear now that Anderson had now not only lost all his form and rhythm, but consequentially all his confidence as well.
+It was clear now that Anderson had not only lost all his form and rhythm but consequentially all his confidence.
 A performance by a resurgent Anderson in the final Test of the summer prompted speculation that he had regained his confidence and would return to the top of his game.
 He was selected for the winter tour to Zimbabwe and South Africa.
 Much of the post-season talk, however, was dominated by the debate over whether to go on tour to Zimbabwe.
-England eventually did end up in Harare, after a brief stop over in Namibia.
+England eventually did end up in Harare, after a brief stopover in Namibia.
 Anderson once again struggled in his three One-Day appearances.
 The England management, however, continued to show faith in his ability.